karolwasemann/great-alerts/README.md

-# Przeprogramowani.pl - Opanuj JavaScript
+# Przeprogramowani.pl - Master JavaScript

-Moduł II. - Przeglądarka bez tajemnic
+Module II. - Browser without secrets

-## Ćwiczenie nr.
-12 - świetne alerty
+## Exercise #12 - great alerts

-### Jak zacząć
+### How to get started

-Kliknij przycisk "Fork" u góry edytora aby skopiować ćwiczenie.
+Click the "Fork" button at the top of the editor to copy the exercise.

-### Cel ćwiczenia
+### Purpose of exercise

-Informowanie użytkownika o tym, co się dzieje z aplikacją jest priorytetem.Jednym z rodzajów takiej interakcji są różnego rodzaju alerty.
+Keeping the user informed about what is happening with the application is a priority.One type of such interaction is alerts of various kinds.

-Napisz klasę która:
+Write a class that:

-1. będzie zawierać metodę tworzącą nowy alert na podstawie Wiadomości oraz Rodzaju (Error/Warning/Success)
+1. will contain a method that creates a new alert based on Message and Type (Error/Warning/Success)
-2. w chwili gdy metoda zostanie wywołana, alert powinien być widoczny przez 10 sekund lub do momentu gdy użytkownik na niego kliknie
+2. when the method is called, the alert should be visible for 10 seconds or until the user clicks on it

-### Punkty bonusowe
+### Bonus points

-- zadbaj o to, aby wyświetlały się maksymalnie 3 alerty a pozostałe czekały na swoją kolej.
+- Make sure that a maximum of 3 alerts are displayed and that the rest wait for their turn.
-- zadbaj o dodanie animacji pokazywania / ukrywania alertu
+- Make sure to add a show/hide animation to the alerts.